-Furthermore the EN 15273-2 contains requirements on the minimum vertical convex / concave curve radius capability which have to be registered in ERATV as these are a basic design characteristic and part of the route compatibility check.
+Furthermore the EN 15273-2:2013+A1:2016 contains requirements on the minimum vertical convex / concave curve radius capability which have to be registered in ERATV as these are a basic design characteristic and part of the route compatibility check.

-2.3.6.
-Point 4.2.3.3: Compatibility with train detection systems
+2.3.7 Point 4.2.3.3: Compatibility with train detection systems

-If the unit is intended to be compatible with one or more of the following train detection systems, this compatibility shall be established according to the provisions of the ERA/ERTMS/033281 rev. 4.0.

-- (a) Train detection systems based on track circuits. - (b) Train detection systems based on axle counters. - (c) Train detection systems based on loop equipment.
+- If the unit is intended to be compatible with one or more of the following train detection systems, this compatibility shall be established according to the provisions of the technical document referenced in Appendix D.2 Index [A]:Train detection systems based on track circuits (the electrical resistance of the wheelset can be assessed at IC level or at vehicle level); - Train detection systems based on axle counters; - Train detection systems based on loop equipment.

 The set of parameters in order to be compatible with train detection systems, such as track circuits, axle counters and loop systems, have been identified in the TSI with references to the CCS TSI for each parameter and type of train detection system.
+The related specific cases are defined in point 7.7 of TSI CCS.